philipperemy/keras-tcn/README.md

 - if `return_sequences=True`: 3D tensor with shape `(batch_size, timesteps, nb_filters)`.
 - if `return_sequences=False`: 2D tensor with shape `(batch_size, nb_filters)`.

-### Supported task types

-- Regression (Many to one) e.g. adding problem
-- Classification (Many to many) e.g. copy memory task
-- Classification (Many to one) e.g. sequential mnist task

-For a Many to Many regression, a cheap fix for now is to change the [number of units of the final Dense layer](https://github.com/philipperemy/keras-tcn/blob/8151b4a87f906fd856fd1c113c48392d542d0994/tcn/tcn.py#L90).

 ### Receptive field

 The receptive field can be calculated using the following formula: